icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 ### ICRC-83 Block Schema

-Transaction Logs are not required for ICRC-72 implementation, but maybe added for transparency.
+Transaction Logs are not required for ICRC-72 implementation but may be added for transparency.
 The proposed block schemas are handled in an extension to ICRC-72 in ICRC-83.

 ### ICRC-92 Statistics Definition and Collection for Event Utility